WazeDev/WME-Route-Speeds-MapOMatic-Fork/README.md

 # WME-Route-Speeds-MapOMatic-Fork
-Possibly temporary fork of WME Route Speeds
+Fork of WME Route Speeds to maintain in the original author's absence

 Do not install from Github, install from Greasyfork: https://greasyfork.org/en/scripts/26091-wme-route-speeds-mapomatic-fork